 5. Hulen Street was named for Major General John Augustus Hulen (1871-1957), who commanded the Army’s 36th Division (organized in 1917 at Camp Bowie) after World War I. The house at 1221 Elizabeth Boulevard was built for oilman T. B. Hoffer.
 But from 1935 until 1941 that was where the old soldier bivouacked.

 John Augustus Hulen and wife Frances.
-(And if you are ever asked this on another game show, John Hulen served under two Generals MacArthur: father Charles and son Douglas.)
+(And if you are ever asked this on another game show, John Hulen served under two Generals MacArthur: father Arthur and son Douglas.)

 County deed card for 1221 Elizabeth Boulevard.